Unit Studies Charlotte Mason Might Like.

 However the term unit study has a broad definition.
 They vary in length, some last months, others last a few hours.

-Is It Possible To Have A Charlotte Mason Unit Study?
+Is It Possible To Have Unit Studies Charlotte Mason Style?

 “Another point, the co-ordination of studies is carefully regulated without any reference to the clash of ideas on the threshold or their combination into apperception masses; but solely with reference to the natural and inevitable co-ordination of certain subjects.
 Thus, in readings on the period of the Armada, we should not devote the contemporary arithmetic lessons to calculations as to the amount of food necessary to sustain the Spanish fleet, because this is an arbitrary and not an inherent connection; but we should read such history, travels, and literature as would make the Spanish Armada live in the mind”.
 Volume 3, School Education, p.
 230-231